dreamcatcher-tech/network/Inbox/2025-07-17 1527 copying a chat interface.md

 get up a version that we have modified the code on, first, in a separate branch.

 ??? can we make the ambient attribution agent using someone elses agent framework ?

+We should be able to run mcp servers as napps, on a remote server, so they require no setup locally. plus napps of our own, that show up like plugins. plus frames, that show some graphics.